Arnklit/Waterways/README.md

 - *Emission* - Subcategory for the emission options.
     - *Color* - The two colours multiplied by the emission texture of the lava mixed based on the depth set in *Depth*.
-    - *Depth* - The lava depth at which the far color of the gradient is returned.
+    - *Depth* - The lava depth at which the far colour of the gradient is returned.
     - *Depth Curve* - The interpolation curve used for the depth gradient.
     - *Texture* - The emission texture.